alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

 -----------------------------------------

 Summary
-    A meta-trait that marks a trait as an endpoint modifier and describes the behavior of endpoint resolution for services or operations.
+    A meta-trait that marks a trait as an endpoint modifier.
 Traits that are marked with this trait are applied to service shapes or operation shapes to indicate how a client can resolve endpoints for that service or operation.
 Trait selector